laralove143/sparkle_convenience/README.md

 Provides an enum to conveniently handle errors:

-- Provides an error enum that combines user and internal errors
+- The error enum combines user and internal errors
 - Easily check that the bot has the permissions required to run a command, and tell the user when it doesn't
 - Handle internal errors by printing them, writing them to a file and executing a webhook, all optionally

+## Looking for Ideas

+The scope of this project includes anything in Twilight that could be more convenient to use, please make an issue for anything that falls under this category!

 ## Caching